tscanlin/developers.optimizely.com/src/content/samples/introduction/0-intro.md

 anchor: introduction
 ---

-*This page contains several code samples available for download.*

-In order to help you get up and running quickly, we have provided a number of code samples.
+In order to help you get up and running quickly, we have provided a number of code samples that you can use.
-Be sure to put in the proper info before blindly running in production!
+Be sure to modify the code appropriately before blindly running in production!